-Pharmacy negligence is when pharmacy staff give you the wrong medicine.
+Pharmacy negligence is when pharmacy staff make an error with your medication.
 You expect to get the right medicine from your pharmacist.
 You trust them to read your prescription correctly and give you the medication as prescribed by a doctor.

 What you do not expect are pharmacy errors and getting a medicine not on your prescription.
-The effects of the wrong medication are serious.
+The effects of the taking another medication could be serious.

 Getting ill, not getting better and experiencing symptoms completely unexpected should not happen but will with pharmacy negligence.